 In her spare time, Dr. Shofner Michalsky is a health and fitness guru who enjoys running, biking, and exploring the outdoors with her husband and daughter.

-David Sonntag, MD specializes in image-guided, minimally invasive treatments for a variety of conditions.
+Paul Sonntag, MD specializes in image-guided, minimally invasive treatments for a variety of conditions.
 His areas of particular interest include liver-directed therapy to treat primary and metastatic liver tumors with Y90, chemoembolization, and microwave ablation.
 He also specializes in the cryoablation and microwave ablation of renal cell carcinoma.

 Dr. Sonntag is interested in the treatment of benign prostatic hypertrophy (BPH) and performs prostate artery embolization.
 He is a member of St. Luke’s Lymphovascular Malformations workgroup and performs sclerotherapy and embolization for patients with lymphatic, venous, and arteriovenous malformations.
 He manages patients with cirrhosis and portal hypertension, and performs TIPS and retrograde obliteration of gastric varices.